Do you need a synopsis of your screenplay?

-A synopsis should summarize all three acts of your story.
+- A synopsis should summarize all three acts of your story.
 It should reveal story and character in a visual rather than prosaic manner.

-Jump into the first act.
+- Jump into the first act.
 Start with the character, central theme and conflict.

 - You don’t have room for an exhaustive scene breakdown.
 Write from memory so you only write the key scenes.

-Include set pieces and plot twists.
+- Include set pieces and plot twists.

-Visually describe key moments or scenes rather than intricate details.
+- Visually describe key moments or scenes rather than intricate details.

-Allow your readers to become immersed in and surprised by the story.
+- Allow your readers to become immersed in and surprised by the story.

-Finally, you are painting motion pictures with words.
+- You are painting motion pictures with words.
 Paint with broad brush strokes.

 - Finally add any assets you may have, such as talent, equity or distribution.

 For in depth Film & TV script analysis visit Script Firm.